-There are thousands of source manuscripts for the Greek New Testament, and there are thousands of minor variations in these documents.
-The variations are there because printing only came in about 580 years ago and prior to that all texts were hand-copied.
-No originals have been preserved.
-All manuscripts available today are copies of copies of copies.
-And, of course, errors came in with the copying.
+There are thousands of source manuscripts for the New Testament, but there are thousands of minor variations in those ancient documents.
+The variations are there because, prior to the invention of the printing press about 600 years ago, every version had to be hand-copied, and in the copying came errors.
+No original writings have been preserved.
+We have to start with what are copies of copies of copies.

 The Bible and numbers

 The plain words of Scripture highlight certain numbers.

 - Jesus fasted for forty days and forty nights in the wilderness.

 - There were forty days from Jesus’ resurrection to His ascension to heaven.

 - Before the flood, it rained for forty days and forty nights.

 - Moses was forty years in Egypt and forty years in Midian, and he led the Israelites for forty years in the wilderness

 - Moses was forty days and forty nights on Mt Sinai receiving the tablets of stone from God.
 Moses broke the tablets in the face of Israel’s rebellion.
 Then he was a further forty days and forty nights on Mt Sinai receiving the Law.